wendyverdonk93/docs/content/integrations/accounting and bookkeeping/dealer4dealer/_index.md

 dealer4dealer’s new app Reconciliation 2.0 reconciles sales from your webshop in the Exact Online administration tool with payments received via MultiSafepay.
 This saves time and increases accuracy.

 The app automatically retrieves the details of all payments for the day from MultiSafepay.
 It then matches each payment to the corresponding open item in Exact Online.

+{{< youtube id="Mc6_ZV1AoT8" title="Demo - MultiSafepay Aflettermodule 2.0 Exact Online xCore" >}}
+{{< br >}}
-For more information, see dealer4dealer - [Afletteren 2.0 Exact Online](https://dealer4dealer.nl/afletteren-2-0-exact-online/).
+For more information, see dealer4dealer - [Afletteren 2.0 Exact Online with MultiSafepay](https://dealer4dealer.nl/afletteren-2-0-exact-online-multisafepay/).

 For questions about integrating the app with MultiSafepay, email the Support Team at <support@multisafepay.com>